rgnewsroom/rgnewsroom.github.io/_posts/2014-10-07-breaking-news-response.md

 * 01:45 - RT Ian, Alan, Alisha
 * 02:30 - Tweet: Fire officials say that the Fox Hollow fire has been contained.
 For more, visit: [link to story]

-Clearly this is not the perfect example because we could not have known how large the fire was as of 12:35.
+Clearly this is not the perfect example because we could not have known how large the fire was as of 12:35 p.m.
 But, given other situations a quick acknowledgement tweet is necessary.